jacobxk/setup_macOS_for_R/README.md

 ## Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the UNLICENSE - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments